ykjit/yk/src/dev/env.md

 This variable is only available when the `c_testing` feature is used, and it is only intended for use in testing.

+This variable is only available when building with the `yk_testing` Cargo feature is enabled.